ArtyomKomarenko/gajou/README.md

 * BaseHTTP - contains all basic HTTP methods with logging.
 Verifies response status and raises one of errors if status is not 2xx.
 Allure can be passed for adding attaches to reports.
 * HTTP errors - set of exceptions for typical HTTP error statuses.
-*

 <h3>gRPC</h3>

-* BaseGRPC - makes preparation for using stab and adds BaseInterceptor to channel.
 * BaseInterceptor - adds logging and verifies response status.
+Allure can be passed for adding attaches to reports.
+* BaseStub - simple wrapper which adds BaseInterceptor to channel.
 * GRPCError - base gRPC exception.

 <h3>DB</h3>